-The Board has adopted the Whistle-Blowing Policy with the aim that the employee or stakeholder can report and disclose through established channels any improper or unethical activities relating to the Company and its group of companies.
-The Whistle-Blowing Policy is available on the Company's website.
+The Board has adopted the Whistle-Blowing Policy with the aim that the employee or stakeholder can report and disclose through established channels on any improper or unethical activities relating to the Company and its group of companies.
+The Whistle-Blowing Policy is available on the Company's website at www.pmbtechnology.com.